›› Welcome to P'nai Or!

 Simcha School, our religious education program for kids in preschool through pre-b'nai mitzvah, meets 2 Saturdays per month.
-The 5775 season will start with a special gathering in our sukkah on Sunday, October 12, from 1 to 3 pm.
+The 5775 season began with a special gathering in our sukkah in October.
+But it's not too late to join!

 Each session begins with davvening (praying) and singing all together before breaking into separate classes for time with teachers and peers.
 For more information, contact Batya Podos at firstname.lastname@example.org.

 Stay tuned for the Adult Ed schedule for 5775, with classes starting in Novemberof 2014!
 Classes are all standalone, so come to as few or as many as can fit into your schedule!
 Free for members; $10 per class for non-members.
 All are welcome.

 Check out our Calendar, or refer to your "Calendar" and "Announcements" mailings for the most up-to-date listing of services, classes, and events.
 If you're not receiving our weekly announcement emails and would like to, please contact firstname.lastname@example.org and request to subscribe to "Announcements."

 Please join us for Shabbat Chayei Sarah on Saturday, November 15:

 Shoshanna Nambi is a young activist from Uganda, an administrator in organizations that address issues of women’s health, and the first Jewish woman to represent the Abayudaya community on this tour.
 Shoshanna will present a fresh perspective on the roles of women in the Abayudaya community and the challenges they face.
 In addition to a multimedia presentation and discussion, her visit will include her beautiful singing in Hebrew and Luganda, the local language.